mlambert125/new-java-curriculum/content/git-branching/_index.md

 and create a new line of development that can diverge from the `main` branch, while keeping the `main` branch intact, and letting is switch back to it at any time.

-Let's create a new branch.
-For learning, you may want to copy one of your existing project folders that has been commited to Git and start working in that copy.
-You can copy the folder using the command line or your file explorer (You do not need to do anything special to copy a Git repository, just copy the folder as you would any other folder).
+## Creating a Branch

 Once you load the project in VS Code, click on the "Source Control" icon in the left sidebar to open the Source Control pane.
 This should be familiar to you from previous chapters.

-Right now, your project has only one branch, `main`, which is the default branch that Git creates when you initialize a new repository.
-To create a new branch, click the "..." menu in the Source Control pane, and then select "Branch" and then "Create Branch...".
+By default, a new project that has been added to git has only one branch, `main`, which is the default branch that Git creates when you initialize a new repository.
+To create a new branch:

+1. Click the "Source Control" icon in the left sidebar to open the Source Control pane.
+2. Click the "..." menu next to the "Changes" section header
+3. Click "Branch"
+4. Click "Create Branch..."
+5. Enter a name for your new branch that reflects the work that you will do on this branch (for this example, we'll use the name `feature-branch`) and press Enter.

 ![create-branch.png](create-branch.png)

-Enter a name for your new branch, such as `feature-branch`, and press Enter.
 This will create a new branch that points to the same commit as the `main` branch.
 If you look at the graph pane below the "Changes" section, you will see that it is now showing `feature-branch` instead of `main`.
 This is because when we create a new branch, Git automatically switches us to that branch.

+## Switching Between Branches

 You can switch back to `main` by clicking the "..." menu again, selecting "Checkout To..", and then selecting `main`.
 This will switch you back to the `main` branch, and the graph will update to